kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-- Verify that PV is provisioned from VS in other namsepace if allowed by ReferenceGrant: <link to test coverage>
+- Verify that PV is provisioned from VS in other namespace and bound to PVC if allowed by ReferenceGrant: <link to test coverage>
-- Verify that PV isn't provisioned from VS in other namsepace if not allowed by ReferenceGrant: <link to test coverage>
+- Verify that PV isn't provisioned from VS in other namespace and isn't bound to PVC if not allowed by ReferenceGrant: <link to test coverage>

 ### Graduation Criteria